GreaterSkies Frequently Asked Questions

-GreaterSkies posters come in different sizes.
+GreaterSkies map come in different sizes.
 These are not just scaled down versions of the larger size, we redesign each of them to make sure they will look best in each size.

-If you order a Printed sky map poster, you will have a choice of sizes based on your shipping address:.
+If you order a printed sky map poster you will have a choice of sizes:

 You can also choose to receive your sky map print framed or unframed.

-If you order Printable sky map downloads, once you have confirmed your order you will get to the download page where you can select the size(s) you want to download.
+Once you have confirmed your order you will get to the download page, where you can select the size(s) you want to download.
 We offer 10 available sizes in both metric and imperial/standard dimensions:

 Our files sizes fit most standard frames, so it will be easy for you to find a frame you like.
 Still, if you have a particular frame in mind, we suggest checking the frame size before selecting the download file size.